 9. Accounts Payable Specialist

-These specialists handle financial processing for a business.
+These specialists handle financial processing for businesses.
 Their responsibilities include bookkeeping, financial reporting and the preparation of tax records.
 The median pay for this entry-level job is $45,560 per year, according to the Bureau of Labor Statistics.

 10. Marketing Coordinator